IgorDrgonec/VectorBT-Flask/docs/docs/examples/superfast-supertrend/multithreading-locked.md

 ... ).with_apply_func(
 ...     superfast_supertrend_nb,
 ...     takes_1d=True,
-...     jit_select_params=True,  # (1)!
-...     jit_kwargs=dict(nogil=True),
 ...     period=7,
 ...     multiplier=3
 ... )
 ```

+The indicator factory recognizes that `superfast_supertrend_nb` is Numba-compiled and dynamically generates
-1. Indicator factory dynamically generates a function that selects one parameter combination
-at each time step and calls our `superfast_supertrend_nb`.
-These two arguments make it Numba-compiled
+another Numba-compiled function that selects one parameter combination at each time step and calls our
-and release the GIL.
+`superfast_supertrend_nb`.
+By default, it also forces this selection function to release the GIL.

 Let's benchmark this indicator on 336 parameter combinations per symbol: